ualibraries/filesender-phpfpm/README.md

   * shibboleth - the fastcgi environment variable containing the attribute value.
   * simplesamlphp - the saml attribute name to use.
   * fake - the actual value to use
+* DB_TYPE - the database type to use, allowed values are pgsql and mysql.
+Defaults to mysql.
 * DB_HOST - the database hostname to connect to.
+* DB_PORT - the database port to connect to.
+Defaults to 3306 for mysql, 5432 for pgsql
 * DB_NAME - the database namespace to install filesender tables into
 * DB_USER - the database user to connecto the database system with
 * DB_PASSWORD - the database user password